WuBingzheng/seqlog/README.md

 // example().unwrap();
 ```

-This is just the basic usage and does not show cross-thread disk
-synchronization and others.
-See examples for more details.
+This is just the basic usage.
+See documentation for more details.

 # Storage Layout